 The City plans to undertake the following CDBG and HOME funded activities during Fiscal Year 2019/20 to address its priority housing and community development needs.
 All proposed activities are eligible and meet program service targets.
 Additionally, the City of Huntington Beach has not exceeded any of its maximum allocations for CDBG public services, CDBG administration, or HOME administration.
 With a CDBG allocation of \$1,147,593, the City of Huntington Beach is normally allowed to allocate a maximum of 15%, or \$172,139, in public services.
 However, as a result of the Coronavirus pandemic, the public service cap has been waived.
-This Annual Action Plan proposes to allocate the maximum 15% 18.5% in public services towards the following activities: Homeless Outreach Program (\$73,355); Senior Services Care Management (\$40,000 \$55,000); Children's Bureau (\$40,000 \$65,000); StandUp for Kids Street Outreach (\$8,784); and the Oakview Family Literacy Program (\$10,000).
+This Annual Action Plan proposes to allocate the 18.5% in public services towards the following activities: Homeless Outreach Program (\$73,355); Senior Services Care Management (\$55,000); Children's Bureau (\$65,000); StandUp for Kids Street Outreach (\$8,784); and the Oakview Family Literacy Program (\$10,000).
 CDBG regulations also permit a maximum allocation of 20%, or \$229,518, for CDBG administration activities.
 The City has allocated \$199,518 for CDBG Administration and \$30,000 to the Fair Housing Foundation, for a total of \$229,518, the maximum allowed.
-Lastly, under a HOME Waiver effective April 24, 2020, the City is able to allocate a maximum of 10% 25%, or \$56,379 \$140,949, in HOME administration activities. is allowed to be allocated in FY 2019/20.
-The City has allocated an additional \$150,000 from HOME Program Income receipted during the fiscal year to HOME Program Administration. this amount for the HOME Program Administration activity in the Annual Action Plan.
+Lastly, under a HOME Waiver effective April 24, 2020, the City is able to allocate a maximum of 25%, or \$140,949, in HOME administration activities.
+The City has allocated an additional \$150,000 \$250,000 from HOME Program Income receipted during the fiscal year to HOME Program Administration.